John Tanner (gridiron football, born 1945): Professional career

-Tanner was selected in the ninth round of the 1971 NFL Draft by the San Diego Chargers.
+Tanner was selected with the 221st overall pick in the ninth round of the 1971 NFL draft by the San Diego Chargers.
 He played both tight end and defensive end as a rookie, playing in all 14 of the Chargers' games with three starts and catching one pass for six yards.
 Tanner was signed by the Toronto Argonauts of the Canadian Football League (CFL) in 1972.
 He was signed by the New England Patriots in 1973.
 Tanner started at outside linebacker for the first two games of the 1974 season, but lost his starting spot to George Webster after missing a game due to a shoulder injury.
 He occasionally played tight end and caught two passes for 23 yards, including a two-yard touchdown reception against the Baltimore Colts on November 24.
 Tanner was the first primarily defensive player to score a touchdown on offense in Patriots history and the only player to do so until Mike Vrabel did so in 2002.
 He was cut by the Patriots during training camp in 1975.
 Tanner returned to the CFL with the Montreal Alouettes in 1976.